 How To Look Your Best as a Natural Bodybuilder

 There are two main destroyers of the natty physique.
 One of them is the big fat gut common for naturals living the dangerous life of a permabulker.

 No one on this Earth is prettier with a fat gut in front of him.
 Some people may have the structure to pull out the cute fatso look, but even they will like themselves more if the lard in front of their abs is reduced.
 Big fat beer guts are a modern phenomenon caused by bad food filled with sugar and bitch hormones.

 If you want to look good as a natty, you cannot have a belly suggesting future delivery.

-Nevertheless, naturals refuse to lose weight because of the false belief that the extra size is muscle and not fat.
+Nevertheless, many naturals refuse to lose weight because of the false belief that the extra size is muscle and not fat.
 Those poor souls push out their man boobs thinking it’s all bulletproof chest muscle.
 Then they look at their gut, squeeze it and say: “Huh.
-That’s only 5 lbs.
+That’s only 5lbs.
 Abs are for anorexic fags anyway.
 I will lose the fat easily once I am huge.”

-Eventually, after many months or even years of lard collecting, a cut begins.
-It often turns out that it’s not 5 lbs but 50 lbs that have to be lost in order for the gut to go away.
+Eventually, after many months or even years of intense and dedicated lard collecting, a cut begins.
+It often turns out that those 5lbs are actually 50lbs.

 Step 2: Improve Your Posture When You Walk